Human rights and encryption: Security intermediaries

-The effectuation of human rights protection requires the involvement of service providers.
+The effectuate of human rights protection requires the involvement of service providers.
 These service providers often act as intermediaries facilitating expression and communication of their users of different kinds.
 In debates about cryptographic policy, the question of lawful government access – and the conditions under which such access should take place in order to respect human rights – has a vertical and national focus.
 Complexities of jurisdiction in lawful government access are significant and present a still unsolved puzzle.
 In particular, there has been a dramatic shift from traditional lawful government access to digital communications through the targeting of telecommunications providers with strong local connections, to access through targeting over-the-top services with fewer or loose connections to the jurisdictions in which they offer services to users.
 In which cases such internationally operating service providers should (be able to) hand over user data and communications to local authorities.
 The deployment of encryption by service providers is a further complicating factor.

 From the perspective of service providers, it seems likely that cryptographic methods will have to be designed to account for only providing user data on the basis of valid legal process in certain situations.
 In recent years, companies and especially online intermediaries have found themselves increasingly in the focus of the debate on the implementation of human rights.
 Online intermediaries not only have a role of intermediaries between Content Providers and users but also one of "Security Intermediaries" in various aspects.
 Their practices and defaults with regards to encryption are highly relevant to the user's access to and effective usage of those technologies.
 Since a great amount of data is traveling through their routers and is stored in their clouds, they offer ideal points of access for the intelligence community and non-state actors.
 Thus, they also, perhaps involuntarily, function as an interface between the state and the users in matters of encryption policy.
 The role has to be reflected in the human rights debate as well, and it calls for a comprehensive integration of security of user information and communication in the emerging Internet governance model of today.